ingkle-oss/datagen/README.md

 # Description

-Big Data Generator fot testing
+Big Data Generator for testing

 ## Run on local